Dovias/vtech-sorting-algorithms/README.md

 # vtech-sorting-algorithms
-vtech-data-structures is a project for my studies at VILNIUS TECH university.
+vtech-sorting-algorithms is a project for my studies at VILNIUS TECH university.
 This project involves implementing 2 different types of sorting algorithms:
 - Insertion Sort
 - Shell Sort with Hibbard's sequence